Kaliopsi/Kaliopsi/README.md

 ### Hi there 👋
+Its ya boi, Kaliopsi!
+I'm a gamer, but I plan to make games too!
+Currently learning how to code in different formats.
 <!--
 **Kaliopsi/Kaliopsi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.